machanism-org/machai/genai-client/src/site/markdown/index.md

 The active downstream provider applies its own execution, tool-calling, logging, embedding, and usage-reporting behavior, as documented for OpenAI and Claude above.

 Thread safety: not thread-safe.

-### None

-`NoneProvider` is a no-operation `Genai` implementation for disabled, offline, test, or prompt-capture scenarios.

-It fulfills the provider contract without invoking any local or remote AI model.
-Instructions and prompts are accumulated in memory, and when `inputsLog(File)` is configured they can be written to local log files for inspection.
-Calling `perform()` performs no network activity and returns `null`, while unsupported capabilities such as `embedding(String, long)` throw `UnsupportedOperationException`.

-Typical use cases include:

-- Running application flows when AI execution is intentionally disabled.
-- Testing provider integration paths without contacting an external service.
-- Capturing generated prompts and instructions for review.

-Thread safety: not documented; treat as not thread-safe.

 ## Resources